microsoft/CCF/doc/governance/hsm_keys.rst

     # Outputs base64 decrypted share

 The decrypted recovery share can then be submitted to the CCF recovered service (see :ref:`governance/accept_recovery:Submitting Recovery Shares`).

+.. warning:: HTTP request signing could be used in previous versions of CCF, but has been removed as of 4.0, in favour of COSE Sign1.